 My abstract class may have more methods than you are used to, or more than you can possibly imagine, but that's simply because your imagination is smaller than mine, your capabilities are smaller than mine, and your applications are smaller than mine.
 Or, to put it another way, compared to mine your imagination is puny, your intellect is puny, and your applications are puny.
-If you don't have the mental capacity to deal with a class which has that number of methods, then how can you have the mental capacity to deal with the same number of methods in multiple classes?
+I develop man-sized applications for the enterprise, you develop toys for boys.
+If you don't have the mental capacity to deal with a class which has that number of methods, then how can you have the mental capacity to deal with the same number of methods split across multiple classes?
 You are not increasing the readability of the code, you are replacing highly cohesive code with ravioli code, which makes navigation through the code for maintenance purposes more difficult.

 You may be confused by the fact that in order to implement inheritance you have to use the word "extends" in your code, as in

 concrete_class extends abstract_class, and this word can have different meanings depending on the context.
 For example, if you "extend" a house by adding on a conservatory, a new wing or new floor, the end result is that the house itself becomes bigger.
 This is not what happens in OOP.
 The word "extends" should have been replaced with "inherits" so that what you see is that the original abstract class is completely unchanged, and that what you have actually done is create a totally new class which incorporates a copy of the abstract class, but with some additions.
 To continue with the house analogy, the original house is unchanged, but what you end up with is a copy of that house with the addition of a conservatory, wing, or floor.